← Back to blog

 Suggested source material

-• Morihei Ueshiba, “Budo” (1938): emphasis on center, axis, and whole-body guidance.
+• Morihei Ueshiba, “Budo” (1938): strong emphasis on center, direction, and whole-body guidance.

-• Kisshomaru Ueshiba, “The Spirit of Aikido”: practical framing for timing, distance, and partner work.
+• Kisshomaru Ueshiba, “The Spirit of Aikido”: a useful framework for thinking about relation, distance, and the character of technique.

-• Gozo Shioda, “Dynamic Aikido”: clear examples of entry, contact, and kuzushi.
+• Gozo Shioda, “Dynamic Aikido”: very clear examples of entry, contact, and practical kuzushi.

-• Inazo Nitobe, “Bushido: The Soul of Japan”: ethics of discipline and responsibility behind technical quality.
+• Inazo Nitobe, “Bushido: The Soul of Japan”: ethical background of discipline and responsibility that shapes how training is approached.

 Conclusion